What you need to know about driver assistance technologies

 Active parking assistance

 Controls steering and potentially other functions like braking and accelerating during parking.
 Driver may be responsible for acceleration, braking, and gear position.
-Some systems are capable of parallel and/or perpendicular parking.
+Some systems can parallel and/or perpendicular park.

 Remote parking assistance